This year, Dhul Hijjah will begin from Maghrib on 21st July 2020.

 Not only are these the most beloved days to Allah - but He loves to be worshipped on them, and for us to put extra effort into doing good deeds during these days.
 Whether you’re helping around the house more, making a loved one a cup of tea, or simply smiling at your family, friends and colleagues - these actions become more valuable during the first ten days of Dhul Hijjah.

 Many of us maximise our Sadaqah during the last ten nights of Ramadan, but the first ten days of Dhul Hijjah are just as valuable.
 Don’t miss out on this incredible opportunity to earn extra rewards for simple good deeds!
-You can give to the Rohingya refugees facing the worst of the monsoon season, donate a water well to a poor community, or give Sadaqah to where it is needed most.
+You can schedule your donations to Yemen, Syria and more on 'The Best 10 Days'.

 Give a Prophetic Qurbani